energywebfoundation/ocn-registry/README.md

 3. OCPI party does the credentials registration handshake with the OCN Node at `https://node.ocn.org`.

 4. Party is now able to send and receive OCPI requests from other OCPI parties on the network.
-Likewise, they gain access to the setting of App permissions.
+Likewise, they gain access to the setting of Service permissions.

 ---